UPDATED: APRIL 12, 2023 | 2 MIN READ

-There are different tiers and levels for the plans in the Health Insurance Marketplace.
+The plans in the Health Insurance Marketplace have different tiers and levels.
 The different plans are named after precious metals, and they determine the share of your medical expenses covered by your insurer.
 Lower premiums are under Bronze, or Expanded Bronze, but require more out-of-pocket costs.

 Cheapest Health Insurance By Metal Tier In Arkansas

 Health insurance in Arkansas is broken down into four metal tiers.
 The table below shows the cheapest individual health insurance option by coverage level.